NicolasLeroy1/sweeper/README.md

 ## Installation

-To install sweeper from GitHub, run:
+To install sweeper from GitHub, run in R:

 ```R